zenml-io/zenml/docs/book/guides/low-level-api/chapter-7.md

 ## Install and configure Airflow

 This part is optional, and it would depend on your pre-existing production setting.
-For example, for this guide we chose to deploy and install Airflow from scratch and set it to work with a local `DAG_FOLDER`, however you might want to use a manage Airflow instance like [Cloud Composer](https://cloud.google.com/composer) or [Astronomer](https://astronomer.io/) and change the `DAG_FOLDER` accordingly.
+For example, for this guide we chose to deploy and install Airflow from scratch and set it to work locally, however you might want to use a managed Airflow instance like [Cloud Composer](https://cloud.google.com/composer) or [Astronomer](https://astronomer.io/) .

 To install Airflow, please follow the [awesome official guide](https://airflow.apache.org/docs/apache-airflow/stable/start/local.html).
 Its just a pip install really.